 Language is one of the most curious human inventions, but what can you tell about gestures?
 Yes, body language has its own quirks, history and even geographical distribution.
 What might seem like a harmless joke in one region of the world can be extremely insulting in another.
 No idea what we’re talking about?
-Check out these 15 offensive gestures from around the world and let us know about your own culture!
+Check out these 15 offensive gestures and body language in different cultutures and let us know about your own culture!

 1. The middle finger.

 A classic in Western culture, the middle finger tells somebody to go take a hike.
 Other synonyms for this gesture are “giving someone the bird”, “giving someone the finger” or “flipping someone off”.
 You might be surprised to find that it has its origins in Ancient Greece and was already used in Ancient Rome in an offensive way, since it looks so much like male genitalia.
 Since then, it has become an international symbol of rebellion, refusal and discontent.